osm2pgsql-dev/osm2pgsql-website/_manual/B-lua-lib.md

       description: |
         Split STRING on DELIMITER (default: ';' (semicolon)) and return an array table with the results.
 Items in the array will have any whitespace at beginning and end removed.
+If STRING is `nil`, `nil` is returned.
       example: |
         local opening_hours = osm2pgsql.split_string(object.tags.opening_hours)
     - name: split_unit
       synopsis: osm2pgsql.split_unit(STRING, DEFAULT_UNIT)
       description: |
         Split STRING of the form "VALUE UNIT" (something like "10 mph" or "20km") into the VALUE and the UNIT and return both.
+The VALUE must be a negative or positive integer or real number.
 The space between the VALUE and UNIT is optional.
 If there was no unit in the string, the DEFAULT_UNIT will be returned instead.
-Return `nil` if the STRING doesn't have the right pattern.
+Return `nil` if the STRING doesn't have the right pattern or is `nil`.
       example: |
         value, unit = osm2pgsql.split_unit(object.tags.maxspeed, 'km/h')
     - name: trim
       synopsis: osm2pgsql.trim(STRING)
       description: |
         Return STRING with whitespace characters removed from the beginning and end.
+If STRING is `nil`, `nil` is returned.
       example: |
         local name = osm2pgsql.trim(object.tags.name)
     - name: way_member_ids